Jumpscale/g8cockpit/docs/usage/Howto/Get_oauth_access_token/Get_oauth_access_token.md

        https://itsyou.online/v1/oauth/access_token?
   ```

-With the the received a OAuth access token, you can request a JWT needed for all Cockpit API, see the section about [how to get a JWT](../Get_JWT/Get_JWT.md).
+With the received a OAuth access token, you can request the JWT needed for all Cockpit API calls, see the section about [How to get a JWT](../Get_JWT/Get_JWT.md) for more details.